maarufvazifdar/3d_object_reconstruction_tracking/README.md

-# vehicle_3d_reconstruction_tracking
-Vehicles 3D detection, deconstruction and pose estimation using stereo images
+# Image segmentation, Tracking, and Reconstruction of Dynamic Objects using Stereo Camera